-- The Sierra de Juarez range near the city of Ensenada.
+- The Sierra de Juarez range is near the city of Ensenada.
 This beautiful woodland area is famous for its pine trees and wildlife.

 Sierra de San Francisco Caves

 The caves and rock shelters are under the protection of the UNESCO World Heritage Site designation.
-The prehistoric cave paintings crafted by indigenous peoples in the region thousands of years ago.
+The prehistoric cave paintings were crafted by indigenous peoples in the region thousands of years ago.

 - Valle de Guadalupe